BlinkID/blinkid-android/README.md

 #### Included sample apps:

-- **_sample-app_** emonstrates quick and straightforward integration of the _BlinkID_ SDK using the provided UX in Jetpack Compose to scan a document and display the results.
+- **_sample-app_** demonstrates quick and straightforward integration of the _BlinkID_ SDK using the provided UX in Jetpack Compose to scan a document and display the results.
 - **_direct-api-sample-app_** demonstrates the functionality of _BlinkID_ SDK by avoiding the document scanning process and without using the blinkid-ux library.
 This approach should be used if you are obtaining document images via other methods.
 - **_java-sample-app_** demonstrates quick and straightforward integration of the _BlinkID_ SDK using only Java (without Jetpack Compose) through `BlinkIdScanActivity`.